-A mere expectancy or possibility of an interest is not property1, and, if it remains a possibility or expectancy while the bankruptcy lasts, it does not become divisible among the creditors; but, if it becomes an actual interest
+A mere expectancy or possibility of an interest is not property1, and, if it remains a possibility or expectancy while the bankruptcy lasts, it does not become divisible among the creditors; but, if it becomes an actual interest2 during the bankruptcy, it is divisible among the creditors, if claimed by the trustee3.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.